dingotiles/dingo-postgresql-release/images/CONTAINER_TESTS.md

 Download the latest [delmo-release](https://github.com/bodymindarts/delmo/releases)

-Since the test integrate with aws to assert backup and recovery you will need to export the following variables to run the tests successfully:
+Since the tests integrate with aws to assert backup and recovery you will need to export the following variables to run the tests successfully:

 ```bash
 cat .envrc # direnv